 STEP 1: An applicant may request a Woodlands Evaluation Meeting with the City's Environmental Consultant at the Novi Civic Center or on site to discuss woodlands issues and/or walk the site.
-An applicant should contact the Community Development Department at 248-347-0475 to arrange a meeting.
+An applicant should contact the Plan Review Center at 248-347-0475 to arrange a meeting.
 Applicable fees will be charged and must be paid prior to the meeting.

 STEP 2: Formal site plan/Woodland Use Permit request is submitted by the applicant and reviewed by the Community Development Department staff and the City's Environmental Consultant and comments are forwarded to the applicant via email.
-A list of items that should be included as part of the plan set when a site contains regulated woodlands or trees are included previously in this section.
 The City's Environmental Consultant will determine if a Woodland Use Permit is required at the time of Preliminary Site Plan review.